omaraflak/Fingerprint/README.md

 # Fingerprint [![Download](https://api.bintray.com/packages/omaflak/maven/fingerprint/images/download.svg)](https://bintray.com/omaflak/maven/fingerprint/_latestVersion)

-**Fingerprint** is an Android library that simplifies the process of **fingerprint** authentications.
+**Fingerprint** is an Android library that simplifies the process of fingerprint authentications.
 The library provides a fingerprint view that you can use like regulars xml views.
-Furthermore, it can display **dialogs** to perform fingerprint auhentication very easily.
+Furthermore, it can display **dialogs** to perform fingerprint authentication very easily.

-In both cases the FingerprintDialog library implements in a simple way the use of a CryptoObject.
+In both cases the Fingerprint library implements in a simple way the use of a CryptoObject.

 # Gradle Dependency